Snowflake editions: how do I choose Standard vs Enterprise vs Business Critical for a regulated environment?

 Comparison Snapshot:

-• All Standard features plus multi-cluster compute, granular governance and privacy controls, extended Time Travel windows
+• Enterprise: Multi‑cluster compute, granular governance and privacy controls, extended Time Travel; ideal for large‑scale, governed analytics and AI.

-• All Enterprise features plus Tri-Secret Secure, private connectivity options, and integrated failover/failback for backup and disaster recovery
+• Business Critical: All Enterprise capabilities plus Tri‑Secret Secure, private connectivity options, and failover/failback for backup and disaster recovery; tailored for highly regulated, sensitive data and mission‑critical workloads.

 Expanded Explanation: